+They have a condition called, leucism, which causes the loss of pigmentation in the skin and fur.
 They are endemic only in the Greater Timbavati, region of South Africa.
-White lions and gene carrying lions have been hunted and forcibly removed from the wild in to captivity.
+White lions and gene-carrying lions have been hunted and forcibly removed from the wild into captivity.

 The lion is the second-largest among the big cats, with the first being the Amur tiger.
 The lion is unusual among the cat species in that they live in organised groups called ‘prides’.
 They are the only truly social cat, with related females residing together in pride and related or unrelated males forming coalitions that compete for the tenure of pride in fierce and often fatal battles.